 While people often use the terms "testing" and "quality assurance" (QA) interchangeably, testing and QA are not the same.
-Testing is a form of quality control (QC).

-QC is a product-oriented, corrective approach that focuses on those activities supporting the achievement of appropriate levels of quality.
+Testing is a product-oriented, corrective approach that focuses on those activities supporting the achievement of appropriate levels of quality.
 Testing is a major form of quality control, while others include formal methods (model checking and proof of correctness), simulation and prototyping.